amongus-pvp/ORACsolns/README.md

 # Completed Problems
 Heres a table of every problem I have **uploaded**.
 These are numbered based on the hyperlink they have on ORAC, which comes in the form https://orac2.info/problem/X/ where `X` is the problem number.
 I'll also include the score I achieved on that problem incase I upload a partial solution.

-Currently have uploaded: `85` solutions
+Currently have uploaded: `87` solutions,
+`1` of these are partial solutions

 | Problem #  | Problem Name | Score /100 |
 | ------------- | ------------- | ------------- |